KaHIP/KaHIP/README.md

 ## NEW in v2.0:

-*ParHIP (Parallel High Quality Partitioning):* distributed memory parallel partitioning techniques designed to partition hierarchically structured networks such as web graphs or social networks
+*ParHIP (Parallel High Quality Partitioning):* Our distributed memory parallel partitioning techniques designed to partition hierarchically structured networks such as web graphs or social networks.

-*Mapping Algorithms:* algorithms to map the blocks onto processors to minimize overall communication time
+*Mapping Algorithms:* Our new algorithms to map the blocks onto processors to minimize overall communication time based on hierarchical partitionings of the task graph and fast local search algorithms.

 ## Main project site: